Bose Elementary students visit UW-Parkside, learn about local environmental topics

 People are also reading…

-In a separate station, students were read books by Parkside student volunteers, along with books read by Parkside Librarian Shauna Edson,
+Students were read books by Parkside student volunteers and by Parkside Librarian Shauna Edson,

-"I'm really happy to have young people in the library," Edson said.
-"I'm happy to have the partnership with Bose Elementary and Root-Pike WIN ... because it's really important to us as the library that we have a space that's a community space."
+“I’m really happy to have young people in the library,” Edson said.
+“I’m happy to have the partnership with Bose Elementary and Root-Pike WIN.”

-Students then received a lesson in stormwater runoff using a miniature model for physical demonstration conducted by Kristi Heuser, stormwater resource consultant and pollinator patch program manager for Root-Pike WIN.
+Students got a a lesson in stormwater runoff using a miniature model conducted by Kristi Heuser, stormwater resource consultant and pollinator patch program manager for Root-Pike WIN.

-"We installed their pollinator patch and UW Parkside offered to host a field trip," Heuser said.
-"This is another way to get the kids involved with their local university."

-Second grade teacher Nancy Friedrich said the collaboration between Parkside and Bose Elementary is "exciting."
+Second grade teacher Nancy Friedrich said the collaboration between Parkside and Bose Elementary was positive for the students.

 “I’m really excited to be making this community connection,” Friedrich said. “(The pollinator patch) is a great opportunity (and) we wouldn’t have been able to do it without the community’s support.”